YouniteSRHU/website/README.md

-﻿# Developing a react application for the college Club.
+﻿# Developing a react application for the College Club.